ABCD: Any Body Can Dance: Plot

 Before the semi-finals, Chandu prepares to propose to Shaina, but he meets his old drug dealer on the street.
-Now completely free from the hold of drugs he refuses to fall back into that world, but the dealer, irritated, tosses the ring intended for Shaina at him and it falls into the street.
-As he retrieves it, Chandu is hit by a truck and killed, leaving the team devastated.
-Shaina, though barely able to stand from grief, becomes the centrepiece of the team's semi-final routine, in which they express the loss of their friend, bringing audience members to tears.
+He refuses to fall back into that world, but the irritated dealer tosses the ring intended for Shaina at him.
+As Chandu retrieves it, he is hit by a truck and killed, leaving the team devastated.
+Shaina becomes the centrepiece of the team's semi-final routine.
 The team and the community come together to cremate Chandu, and DDR resolves to continue in the competition in Chandu's memory.
-At the finals, Jehangir pulls a dirty trick: his informant Mayur (a performer in DDR but, tempted by Jehangir's offer of a main lead role in JDC began to feed information to the opposition) leads JDC's dancers to copy DDR's choreography and performance concept.
+Mayur, a performer in DDR tempted by Jehangir's offer of a main lead role in JDC feeds information to JDC.
 Faced with losing, DDR crafts a new routine on the spot, based around Lord Ganesha.
-Their heartfelt and spontaneous performance reminds the cold-hearted Jehangir of his old friendship with Vishnu and why they started JDC in the first place and he is humbled.
-The DDR crew are rewarded with thunderous applause and victory in the competition.
+Their heartfelt and spontaneous performance reminds Jehangir of his old friendship with Vishnu and why they started JDC in the first place and is humbled.
+The DDR crew are rewarded with a thunderous applause and victory in the competition.